heurist-network/miner-release/README.md

 # Heurist Miner

-## Windows Setup Guide

-You can skip any of these steps if you already have the toolkits installed.
+For GPU Ninjas: You can skip any of these steps if you already have the toolkits installed.

 - If you have installed Python 3.x, you possibly don't need to install Miniconda and latest Python again if you can handle the dependency installation in Step 5 and 7, but it's recommended that you still go through Step 2 and 3 to manage Python dependencies with Conda environment.
 - If you have installed CUDA before, you need to install the matching PyTorch version in Step 5 to work with your CUDA version.

+**This is a preview version of testnet mining program.
+You may meet some unexpected problems when setting it up.
+Heurist team can help answer your questions in [Discord #miner-chat channel]( https://discord.gg/bmdfAgufFa)**

+## Windows Setup Guide

 ### Step 1.
 (Optional) Update GPU drivers